American Society for the Prevention of Cruelty to Animals: Legislation and litigation

 In 2012, the ASPCA agreed to pay Ringling Bros. and Barnum & Bailey Circus $9.3 million to settle a lawsuit regarding the ASPCA's false allegations of animal cruelty by the circus.
 Courts found that ASPCA activists had paid the key witness, a former Ringling barn helper, at least $190,000, making him "essentially a paid plaintiff" who lacked credibility.
 Edwin J. Sayres stepped down as CEO in 2012, and in 2013 longtime ASPCA staff member Matthew Bershadker was named president and CEO.

-In 2021 CBS News did a piece on ASPCA showing that funds aren't necessarily going where donors believe they are going.
-For example, from 2008 to 2020, the ASPCA raised more than $2 billion for animal welfare.
-In that time, it has spent $146 million, or about 7% of the total money raised, in grants to local animal welfare groups.
-But during that same time period it spent nearly three times that, at least $421 million, on fundraising.
-About 40 miles away from the ASPCA's headquarters in Manhattan, Gary Rogers is the president of the Nassau County SPCA stated - "I don't know how they can put their head on a pillow at night, knowing that there are so many animals out here that that money could be used for, for other things."